DBBrowne/obtuse-code-challenge-binary-search-walk/README.md

 ### Known Issues

-- [Branch prediction failures](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array) lead to very slow execution for binary the binary search approach.
+- [Branch prediction failures](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array) lead to very slow execution for the binary search approach.
 A viable workaround would be useful knowledge.